+What is the credit process?
 The credit process can differ slightly, depending on the type of credit you are applying for and the institution you are dealing with.
-The steps that follow, illustrate the flow of things when purchasing an item on credit, applying for a loan, or extending the credit limit on your store card, as well as the actions taken by credit providers and credit bureaus.
+These following steps illustrate the flow of things when purchasing an item on credit, applying for a loan, or extending the credit limit on your store card, as well as the actions taken by credit providers and credit bureaus.

-In the event that the credit provider decides to grant the consumer credit, the lender will be used in order to determine the interest rate the consumer qualifies for and the deposit that needs to be put down in order to borrow the credit, if any.
+In the event that the credit provider decides to grant the consumer credit, for instance, the lender will be used in order to determine the interest rate the consumer qualifies for and the deposit that needs to be put down in order to borrow the credit, if any.

-The Ombud will ensure that both the credit providers and the consumers play fair.
+During this process, the Ombud will ensure that both the credit providers and the consumers play fair.

 So, do you now understand what the credit process is?
 Contact National Debt Advisors for more information.